TheNando/repo-snitch/README.md

-# repo_snitch
+# Repo Snitch

-See how your repo contributions compare to others
+See how your repo contributions stack up